 The next option is public transportation from San Francisco to Napa Valley.

-BART + Bus: This option takes about two hours with one transfer.
+BART + Bus (Weekdays Only): This option takes about two hours with one transfer.
 You will first pick up the BART (Bay Area Rapid Transit) train heading east to Richmond.
-You will exit BART at El Cerrito del Norte Station (10 stop and it takes about 30 minutes).
+You will exit BART at El Cerrito del Norte Station (10 stops and it takes about 30 minutes).
 Here, you will transfer to the #29 Redwood Park & Ride Vine Bus.
 This will take you all the way to the western side of the city of Napa.

-Ferry + Bus (Weekdays Only): If you have plenty of time and want to combine this trip with a bay cruise, then I recommend taking the ferry from the Ferry Building in San Francisco to Vallejo.
+Ferry + Bus: If you have plenty of time and want to combine this trip with a bay cruise, then I recommend taking the ferry from the Ferry Building in San Francisco to Vallejo.
 From here, you will hop on the Vine from Vallejo to Napa (bus #11).
 The bus will drop you off on the western side of the city of Napa.